- Undergraduate Students

 - Student Population: 22,000

-- Portsmouth is centrally located on the south coast of England, an hour from London by car or 90 minutes by train.
+- Portsmouth is a well-connected city on the south coast of England with excellent transport links to London by car or 90 minutes by train.

-- The main university campus is situated in the centre of Portsmouth, meaning most city locations are within easy walking distance.
+- The main university campus is in the centre of Portsmouth so most city locations are within easy walking distance.
+The city is compact enough that everything is close by, and being flat, it's perfect for walking and cycling.

 - There are regular local bus services to all parts of Portsmouth and the surrounding area, while National Express runs connecting coach services across the UK, picking up right outside the Students' Union.